varindergupta/devops-poc/README.md

 # devops-poc
-My first repository on GitHub for Jenkins POC
+My first repository on GitHub for DevOps POC